lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

   FROM reporting_db.public.orders a
   JOIN sales_db.public.customers b ON a.customer_id = b.id;

-If you want, I can list specific Redshift limitations for cross-database queries (temporary tables, view/materialized view behavior, system catalog differences) and an example Data Sharing setup.

 ## How do you handle schema evolution for external and internal tables with minimal downtime?
 Clear separation: internal = native Redshift tables; external = Spectrum tables whose schema lives in Glue/Hive metastore and data lives in S3.
 Strategies differ because of what operations are metadata-only vs. data rewrites.